Why Does My Cane Corso Follow Me Everywhere? (Answered!)

 The best way to know if your Cane Corso enjoys being snuggled is to ask him!
 If he leans into you or puts his head in your lap, then he probably enjoys it.
 But if he moves away from you or seems uncomfortable, then he probably doesn’t like being snuggled.

 However, you might try and turn this gentle giant into a snuggling machine.
 It will not work will all Cane Corso’s.
-But, they are all individual dogs and your Cane Corso might enjoy the idea to snuggle.
+But, they are all individual dogs and your Cane Corso might enjoy the idea of snuggling.

 Do Cane Corso Need Attention?